openfido/numpy-cli/README.md

 0.42732899,1.7809519,-0.77028383,0.741399,1.3907123
 ~~~

+### Example 2

-2) The following generates a 3x5 and transposes it:
+The following transposes the result of the Example 1:

 ~~~
 sh% numpy random.normal size=3,5 | numpy transpose